Doing the work.

 Established programs for job readiness, trade training, and youth reentry for incarcerated youth

-Protected funding for every Ward 5 school modernization and fought to ensure Burroughs students remain learning within their school community while their campus is modernized
+Protected funding for every Ward 5 school modernization and fought to ensure Burroughs students learn within their school community while their campus is modernized

 ENVIRONMENTAL JUSTICE & STRONG COMMUNITIES